-There were also a few other readers reporting bad experiences with non-American Express gift card purchases made through Extrabux, so I would recommend holding off on using Extrabux for American Express gift card purchases until some of these issues get resolved.
+A few other readers reported bad experiences with non-American Express gift card purchases made through Extrabux.
+So I would recommend holding off on using Extrabux for American Express gift card purchases until these issues get resolved.
 It certainly doesn’t help that these people are getting no response when they contact Extrabux.

 So for the time being, Extrabux and American Express gift card purchases are off the table.
 At some point, I’m sure portals like Top Cash Back will run promotions offering an increased bonus or cash back on larger gift card denominations.
 Meanwhile, I wouldn’t take the risk of not earning cash back after paying all of those extra gift card and shipping fees.
 Instead, it’s time to look at alternative options for churning gift cards:

 • Buy visa gift cards at grocery stores.
 The advantage here is that grocery stores often offer discounts on gift card purchases, which off-set the purchase fee.
 Combine that with credit card category bonuses and this can be a lucrative way to generate spend.
 The Visa gift cards sold at grocery stores are the same ones sold on GiftCardMall.com and can be used to load both the Target Prepaid RED card (aka Redbird) as well as purchase Walmart money orders.